Skip to content

 print('Hello, World!')

-After making it executable, call and run it directly:
+And after making it executable, call it directly:

 Bash